 More recently, the Court of Appeal2 ruled that providing the Council (competent authority) was duly satisfied that proposed mitigation could be "achieved in practice" to ensure that the proposed development would have no adverse effect, then this would suffice.
 This ruling has since been applied to a planning permission (rather than a Core Strategy)3.
-In this case the High Court ruled that for "a multistage process, so long as there is sufficient information at any particular stage to enable the authority to be satisfied that the proposed mitigation can be achieved in practice it is not necessary for all matters concerning mitigation to be fully resolved before a decision maker is able to conclude that a development will satisfy the requirements of reg 61 of the Habitats Regulations".
+In this case the High Court ruled that for "a multistage process, so long as there is sufficient information at any particular stage to enable the authority to be satisfied that the proposed mitigation can be achieved in practice it is not necessary for

+1 DCLG (2006) Planning for the Protection of European Sites, Consultation Paper all matters concerning mitigation to be fully resolved before a decision maker is able to conclude that a development will satisfy the requirements of reg 61 of the Habitats Regulations".